The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Introduction

-Given the detailed magnetic landscape observed on the Sun, a key open question is how to interpret the strengthening of the mean unsigned magnetic field with increasing rotation rate on solar-type stars.
-In this study, we aim to estimate what rotation dependence of emerging magnetic flux is required to reproduce the observed trends in total surface field strength.
-To address this problem, we use the Flux Emergence And Transport (FEAT) model \citep{Isik18,Isik24} which combines the buoyant rise of magnetic flux tubes to form bipolar magnetic regions (BMRs) with their subsequent surface evolution, for the purpose of modelling activity diagnostics in solar-type stars \citep{Senavci21,Sowmya21,Sowmya22,Nemec23}.
-FEAT is designed to model the large-scale magnetic flux associated with active regions hosting spots.
-This is the component expected to respond most sensitively to rotation.
-In contrast, small-scale fields generated by SSD fields are driven by the turbulent convection and are therefore not expected to change considerably with the rotation rate \citep{Rempel23}.
-We thus assume that the observed rise of the mean field towards faster rotators is primarily related to the rotation dependence of the emergence rate of the flux generated by the global dynamo.
+The detailed structure of magnetic fields and their rotational dependence on other solar-type stars remains uncertain.
+In this study, we address these using the flux emergence and transport (FEAT) model \citep{Isik18,Isik24}, which combines buoyant rise of magnetic flux tubes with their surface evolution, to estimate what rotation dependence of emerging flux is required to reproduce the observed mean unsigned field strengths.
+We used FEAT to model the AR-driven large-scale field, which is expected to respond most sensitively to rotation.
+In contrast, SSD fields are driven by near-surface convection and are not expected to change considerably with rotation rate \citep{Rempel23}.
+We therefore assume that the observed rise of the mean field towards faster rotators is primarily related to the rotation dependence of the emergence rate of flux generated by the global dynamo.
 In the original FEAT model \citep{Isik18}, this scaling was assumed to be linear with rotation.

-In this study, we compare FEAT simulations with magnetic field measurements of early G-stars rotating faster than the Sun, to constrain how the emerging magnetic flux should scale with rotation in order to reproduce the observed stellar fields.
-When comparing the model results with observations, we also examine the influence of stellar physical parameters, such as effective temperature and metallicity, which can introduce systematic effects and scatter in rotation-activity relations.
+We complemented FEAT simulations with empirically determined small-scale BMR flux that is not accounted for, and scaled the emergent flux with rotation on top of a constant SSD background.
+We then compared the model against magnetic field measurements of early G-stars rotating faster than the Sun, to constrain how the emerging magnetic flux should scale with rotation.
+When comparing the model results with observations, we also took into account the influence of stellar physical parameters, such as effective temperature and metallicity, which can introduce systematic effects and scatter in rotation-activity relations.

-In Sect.~\ref{sec:model}, we describe the FEAT model setup and how we scale the emerging magnetic flux under observational constraints.
+In Sect.~\ref{sec:model}, we describe the FEAT model set-up and how we scaled the emerging magnetic flux under observational constraints.
 In Sect.~\ref{sec:results}, we compare FEAT results with the measured mean fields of solar-type stars and analyse the role of additional stellar parameters.
-In Sect.~\ref{sec:discuss}, we discuss implications of our analysis for stellar dynamos and suggest new observational strategies as well as model improvements.
+In Sect.~\ref{sec:discuss}, we discuss the implications of our analysis for stellar dynamos and suggest new observational strategies as well as model improvements.
 Section~\ref{sec:conc} summarises our conclusions.